Welcome to CIS-106-Linux Fundamentals

 - A Github account

 - A Text editor.
-We will be using VS Code but you can use whatever you want
+We will be using VS Code.
+You can use other text editors but if you run into problems, I cannot provide help.

 - Capable of adjusting to fast paced course